-Work that I particularly admire that is related to my interests includes that of Ruha Benjamin,
+Work that I particularly admire that is related to these interests includes the following :

-Simone Browne, and Safiya Noble.
-Of course this is not meant to be an exclusive list, but it is meant to provide
+Of course this is not meant to be an exhaustive list, but is intended

-student interested in working on a UROP under my direction, then you
+pursue such ideas in a UROP or MS thesis under my direction, then please

 - tpederse AT d umn edu